Zolyn/derive_adhoc/doc/introduction.md

 in which our template was defined, so that when later we expand this template, it can find the right template.

+We've also added a doc comment, which will appear in the public API documentation for our crate.

 Additionally, we need to re-export `derive_adhoc` from our crate, so that users get the correct version: